 Grapes were first cultivated in Spain between 4000 and 3000 BC.
-Under Roman rule, Spanish wine was widely exported and traded.
-Spanish wine laws created the prestigious Denominación de Origen (DO) system in 1932 and were later revised in 1970.
+Under the Roman rule, Spanish wine was widely exported and traded.
+Spanish wine laws created the prestigious Denominación de Origen (DO) system in 1932 which was later revised in 1970.

 Spain’s dry, infertile soil is key to its winegrowing success and fantastic array of native grape varieties, including the reds Tempranillo, Garnacha, and Monastrell; the whites Albariño from Galicia, Palomino, Airen, and Macabeo; and the three cava grapes Parellada, Xarel•lo, and Macabeo.

-Spain’s Codorníu is the world's oldest and second-largest producer of bottle-fermented sparkling wine, known as cava, made by the traditional champagne method and it was impressively founded in Barcelona in 1551.
+Spain’s Codorníu is the world's oldest and second-largest producer of bottle-fermented sparkling wine, known as cava, made using the traditional champagne method in Barcelona in 1551.

-BTC Wine ensures international delivery of the choicest fine wines in original wooden cases and offers the option of purchasing fine wines by the case, in Bitcoin, cryptocurrency or euros.
+BTC Wine offers international delivery of the best fine wines in original wooden cases (Upon request and according to availability).
+On BTC you can buy fine wines by the case, using Bitcoin, cryptocurrency or euros.